 Culture of Daman and Diu

 The culture of these twin islands is colorful and vibrant.
 All the festivities involve elaborate feasts, dance, music, drinking, singing, and spreading joy.
-The major dance forms that have been a part of Daman and Diu culture have Portugal traces, and the most popular among them are Vira Dance, Mando Dance, and Verdigao Dance.
-Besides these Portugal dance forms, people also perform Gujarati dance forms like Garba at folk festivals and special occasions.
+The major dance forms that have been a part of Daman and Diu culture have Portuguese traces, and the most popular among them are Vira Dance, Mando Dance, and Verdigao Dance.
+Besides these Portugal dance forms, people perform Gujarati dance forms like Garba at folk festivals and special occasions.

 Daman and Diu Culture